CleverCloud/doc.clever-cloud.com/commons/clever-tools/getting_started.md

 #### In case of `libcurl` version mismatch

 On some distributions (eg. archlinux), a `libcurl` version mismatch between the system default and the expected version can happen.
-If you see `Error: /usr/lib/libcurl.so.4: version 'CURL_OPENSSL_3' not found (required by /usr/bin/nodegit.node)` in the logs, you can add the following alias to force using a compatible `libcurl` version:
+If you see `Error: /usr/lib/libcurl.so.4: version 'CURL_OPENSSL_3' not found (required by /usr/bin/nodegit.node)` in the logs, you can fix the issue by using a compatible libcurl version:

+    # install libcurl-compat
+    pacman -S libcurl-compat # on archlinux

+    # add an alias to start clever tools with a compatible libcurl version
     alias clever='LD_PRELOAD=libcurl.so.3 clever'

 ### Manual installation (advanced)

-Clever Tools is built with [npm](https://npmjs.org) if you wish to install it from `npm`, you can run `npm install -g clever-tools`.
+Clever Tools is built with [npm](https://npmjs.org).
+If you wish to install it from `npm`, you can run `npm install -g clever-tools`.
 You can also install it [from source](https://github.com/CleverCloud/clever-tools).

 ## Linking your account